How Does a Boiler Work?

-Many instances of heating systems not working can be traced to the thermostat, whose job it is to send a signal to your boiler or furnace to call for heat.
+Many instances of heating systems not working can be traced to the thermostat, which sends a signal to your boiler or furnace to call for heat.
 But this signal may be interrupted if the wiring of the thermostat has begun to deteriorate.
 A build-up of dust inside your thermostat is another common reason why your thermostat is not operating correctly.
-Another thing to look for are weak batteries in the thermostat.
+Another thing to look for are weak or dead batteries in the thermostat.

 No Heating Oil

 Obviously, if this is the problem, you need to contact your heating oil provider for a delivery.
 Moving forward, if you call to order fuel, make sure to check your heating oil tank regularly.
-You should call before your fuel level gets too low.
-It’s best to call when your oil tank is about one-quarter full.
-To save time and worry, ask your heating oil company about enrolling in its automatic delivery service to lower the chances of running out of oil.
+You should call when your oil tank gauge reaches the ¼ level.
+To save time and worry, ask your heating oil company about enrolling in its automatic heating oil delivery service to lower the chances of your tank running out of oil.

 If you haven’t found the problem yet, press the reset button on the oil burner only once.
 Pushing it more than once could flood your system with oil, resulting in a costly repair.
 If the burner starts but stops again after a few minutes, you should call for service.

 One more tip: you should always schedule preventive maintenance from your heating oil service company so you don’t have to worry about your furnace or boiler breaking down during the winter.
 Annual service, also known as a heating tune-up, will also improve system efficiency, helping you to conserve heating oil.

 It’s always better to get this service done now instead of waiting for the cold weather to set in.
 Please check with your heating oil company to find out if you’re due for tune-up service.